Shopping Cart

 You’ve got the same home address.
 You get under the same set of sheets.
 You love matching outfits.
 Not only is your list of favorite films identical, but a shared passion for the cinema was a key component of your courtship.

 And, wouldn’t you know it, you’ve got the same taste in jewelry, too.
 Don’t be embarrassed!
 This isn’t like when you change your drink order so it doesn’t seem like you are blindly copying your blind date.
 You’re married, for goodness sake.
 Say “We’ll both have the Rosé” to your waiter and rose gold to your jeweler, and toast the life you share together.
+There’s no reason you can’t wear matching rings if that’s what you prefer.

 Featured: The Mia in Rose Gold and The Infinity in Rose Gold

-It’s Also OK to Meet Each Other Halfway
+It’s also OK to Meet Each Other Halfway

 Going this route actually opens up tons of avenues for creativity.
-Maybe your inlay matches the main color of her engagement ring.
+Maybe your yellow gold inlay matches the main color of her engagement ring.
 Maybe they’re the exact inverse of each other.
 Forcing yourselves to meet halfway may not sound like the flashiest idea, but it’s those kinds of constraints that can bring out the greatest creativity.

 Just Make Sure the Compromise Works for Both of You